Quick Quiz ( Mobile Recommended )

 Anaesthetics commonly used in medicine include the combination of –

-(a) Nitrogen dioxide and ether
+(a) Nitrogen dioxide and Ether

 (b) Nitrous oxide and chloroform